Counselor Education and Supervision

 College of Professional Advancement

-With an emphasis on the client-counselor relationship and creative and experiential modalities in counseling, individuals develop expertise in research, modelling, and theory application.
-In addition to submitting a dissertation, this comprehensive Ph.D. curriculum requires relevant internship and field experiences, an immersive one-year residency, and graduate teaching assistantships or graduate research assistantships.
+With an emphasis on the client-counselor relationship and creative and experiential modalities in counseling, Mercer’s Ph.D. in Counselor Education and Supervision program will develop expertise in research, modelling, and theory application.
+In addition to submitting a dissertation, the comprehensive curriculum includes relevant internship and field experiences, an immersive one-year residency, and graduate teaching assistantships or graduate research assistantships.

 - Leadership and Advocacy

 You will also earn the Mercer University Certificate in Online Course Design and Delivery, which consists of training to utilize technology while teaching both in person and online.

 A counselor education program for busy and working adults

 Mercer’s CACREP accredited Ph.D. in Counselor Education and Supervision program enrolls students each August, and classes meet one evening per week on the Atlanta campus.
 You will be immersed in diverse settings in the classroom and beyond in the city of Atlanta.

 As a counselor education and supervision student, you will complete two 16-week terms during the fall and spring semesters, and one eight-week term during the summer session.
 Students must attend classes full time for the first 30 hours of the program to establish residency.
 During this period, you will form your research agenda and collaborate with faculty on research, supervision, teaching, and developing external funding.